alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Step 5: Upload second batch to Kafka and run Hudi Streamer to ingest

 Upload the second batch of data and ingest this batch using Hudi Streamer.
-As this batch does not bring in any new partitions, there is no need to run hive-sync
+As this batch does not bring in any new partitions, there is no need to run hive-sync.

 ```java
 docker exec -it spark /bin/bash